-The Group faces risks relating to climate changes
+The Group faces risks relating to climate change

 Electricity and natural gas consumption levels change significantly as a result of climate change.
-Changes in the weather can produce significant differences in the clients' demand for energy and gas.
+Changes in the weather can produce significant differences in the clients' demand for electricity and gas.
 Furthermore, adverse weather conditions and extreme weather events can affect the regular delivery of energy due to network damage and any resulting service disruption.
 For instance, low rainfall and high temperatures may lead to depletion of water sources which, combined with higher water consumption, may cause a water deficit in some periods.
 In addition, prolonged drought periods can affect the regular production of water resources and may result in an increase in energy consumption and in impacts on the availability of water capacity for hydroelectric plants.
-In addition to the above, climate changes are also affecting the political and regulatory aspects of the ongoing economic system, which is facing a transition period aimed at the implementation of a decarbonised economic system, being committed to tackle such climate changes.
-The occurrence of this transition will lead to significant impacts on increasing carbon tax policies, changes in incentive programmes, tightening of the values associated with the so-called "emission trading scheme" (both in terms of allowances - whether paid or not - and of actual emission allowance costs), increasing legal and financial risks (i.e. fines and incremental compliance costs) for failure to meet performance standards.
-Furthermore, this transition may also generate reputational and climate changerelated risks, which may be due to negative impacts on water service supplies caused by resources' shortage.
+In addition to the above, climate change is also affecting the political and regulatory aspects of the ongoing economic system, which is facing a transition period aimed at the implementation of a decarbonised economic system, and a commitment to tackle such climate changes.
+The occurrence of this transition may lead to significant impacts on increasing carbon tax policies, changes in incentive programmes, tightening of the values associated with the so-called "emission trading scheme" (both in terms of allowances - whether paid or not - and of actual emission allowance costs), increasing financial risks (i.e. fines and incremental compliance costs) for failure to meet performance standards for the Issuer's regulated businesses.
+Furthermore, this transition may also generate reputational and climate change-related risks, in those cases where there has been no control of these issues.